-- Mr. Bass' son is an adult who does not reside with his father and who will not perform services for us while employed by Contran; - he receives no compensation for serving as chairman of the board of trustees of Southwestern Medical Foundation; - the aggregate brokerage commissions paid to First Southwest Company by Mr. Simmons and Contran related entities or persons over each of the last three years did not exceed \$200,000 and represented less than 2% of the consolidated gross revenues of First Southwest Company for each of those years; - Keystone does not compensate First Southwest Company for serving as a market maker in Keystone common stock and the broker relationship with Harold C. Simmons, Contran and its related entities or persons and First Southwest Company is solely a business relationship that does not afford Mr. Bass any special benefit.
+- Mr. Bass' son is an adult who does not reside with his father and who will not perform services for us while employed by Contran; - he receives no compensation for serving on the board of trustees of Southwestern Medical Foundation: - the aggregate brokerage commissions paid to First Southwest Company by Mr. Simmons and Contran related entities or persons over each of the last three years did not exceed \$300,000 and represented less than 0.3% of the consolidated gross revenues of First Southwest Company for each of those years; and

+Keystone did not compensate First Southwest Company for serving as a market maker in Keystone common stock and the broker relationship with Harold C. Simmons, Contran and its related entities or persons and First Southwest Company is solely a business relationship that does not afford Mr. Bass any special benefit.

-2007 Meetings and Standing Committees of the Board of Directors.
-The board of directors held four meetings and took action by written consent on one occasion in 2007.
-Each director participated in all of such meetings and of the 2007 meetings of the committees on which he or she served at the time.
+2008 Meetings and Standing Committees of the Board of Directors.
+The board of directors held three meetings and took action by written consent on two occasions in 2008.
+Each director participated in at least 80% of all of such meetings and of the 2008 meetings of the committees on which he or she served at the time.
 It is expected that each director will attend our annual meeting of stockholders, which is held immediately before the annual meeting of the board of directors.
-All of our current directors attended our 2007 annual stockholder meeting.
+All of our directors attended our 2008 annual stockholder meeting.